Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 </p>

 <p align="center">
-Left image shows path tracing result with 15k samples per pixel, a lot of noise is clearly visible.
-Right image shows the denoised version of the left one.
-All of the noise is gone.
-So as you can see Optix does a really good job at clearing all of the noise.
+Left image shows the path tracing result with 15k samples per pixel, a lot of noise is clearly visible.
+The right image shows the denoised version of the left image.
+All the noise is gone.
+As you can see, Optix does a really good job of removing all the noise.
 </p>

 ## Conclusion

-And that pretty much concludes overview of the path tracing.
-I went over every single component that is used to path trace my renders, I haven't explained everything in that much detail but that's not the point of this document, if for whatever reason you need more details as to how exactly did I implement all those things, you can just look into the code.
-There are also ton of online resources which will explain those things way better than I would here.
+And that pretty much concludes the overview of path tracing.
+I went through every single component that is used to path trace my renders, I didn't explain everything in that much detail, but that's not the point of this document, if for some reason you need more details on how exactly I implemented all these things, you can just look in the code.
+There are also tons of online resources that will explain these things much better than I can here.

-So as a further reading:
+So for further reading:
 * Read the code.
-* For more info on the Vulkan Ray Tracing Pipeline refer to [vk_raytracing_tutorial](https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR) or [ray tracing gems II chapter 16](https://developer.nvidia.com/ray-tracing-gems-ii).
+* For more info on the Vulkan raytracing pipeline, see [vk_raytracing_tutorial](https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR) or [raytracing gems II](https://developer.nvidia.com/ray-tracing-gems-ii) chapter 16.
-* For more info on the BSDF and various other techniques like russian roulette refer to [pbrt book](https://pbr-book.org/4ed/contents).
+* For more information on BSDF and various other techniques like Russian Roulette, see the [pbrt book](https://pbr-book.org/4ed/contents).
-* For more info on the Optix denoiser refer to nvidia [vk_denoise sample](https://github.com/nvpro-samples/vk_denoise).
+* For more info on the Optix denoiser see nvidia [vk_denoise sample](https://github.com/nvpro-samples/vk_denoise).
 That's what I based my denoiser implementation on.

-# Editor
-TODO

 # Architecture
 TODO

 # Benchmark